S.1548 - Oregon Wildlands Act115th Congress (2017-2018)

 The Squaw Creek is renamed as Whychus Creek.

-The bill designates specified segments of: (1) Franklin and Wasson Creeks as wild rivers and components of the Wild and Scenic Rivers System, and (2) the Molalla River as a recreational river and components of such system.
+The bill designates specified segments of: (1) Franklin and Wasson Creeks as wild rivers and components of the National Wild and Scenic Rivers System, and (2) the Molalla River as a recreational river and components of such system.

 Specified segments are added to the Elk River, and specified other river segments are designated as components of such system.